nodejs/node/doc/api/cluster.md

 added: v0.11.14
 -->

-This function returns `true` if the worker is connected to its master via its IPC channel, `false` otherwise.
-A worker is connected to its master after it has been created.
+This function returns `true` if the worker is connected to its primary via its IPC channel, `false` otherwise.
+A worker is connected to its primary after it has been created.
 It is disconnected after the `'disconnect'` event is emitted.

 ### `worker.isDead()`